Matrix3600/msvc-libs/README.md

   shortcut.
 It sets the necessary environment variables automatically.

 - Visual Studio is not installed.
-If you downloaded the files as shown above, simply place the script and its configuration file in the download directory.
+Simply place the script and its configuration file in the directory where you downloaded the Visual Studio library files.
-Otherwise, you must specify the path and version of the tools (MSVC and SDK) in the variables at the beginning of the script.

 Choose the `make_msvc-libs` script (`.cmd` or `.sh`) that matches your system (Windows or Linux).
 The configuration file should be next to the script.